AnggaR96s/Reforestation/README.md

-## Did you hear about the guy whose whole left side was cut off?
-He's all right now.
+## Have you heard the rumor going around about butter?
+Never mind, I shouldn't spread it.